 Natural Fords

-1. Rock fords may be used to cross streams when approaches, stream banks, and stream bottoms are hard enough or sufficiently stabilized to minimize stream bottom and bank disturbance.
+- 1. Rock fords may be used to cross streams when approaches, stream banks, and stream bottoms are hard enough or sufficiently stabilized to minimize stream bottom and bank disturbance. - 2.
+Fords should never be used for skidder crossings.